 A small proportion of my income comes from affiliate sales.
 When I write a review of a product, I normally link to it with a special URL that lets me get commission on any sales that I make.

-On ebooks and other digital products, most authors/creators will pay 50% commission.
+On independently sold ebooks (ie. not through Amazon or other retailers) and other digital products, many authors/creators will pay 50% commission.
 With products on Amazon, you’ll normally get 5-6% commission.

-Obviously, you’re more likely to make sales if (a) you have a big audience and (b) the product is very on-topic for your audience.
+Obviously, you’re more likely to make sales if (a) you have a big audience and (b) the book or product is very on-topic for your audience.

-11 Lessons I Learned Earning $119,725.45 from Amazon Associates Program – an in-depth post on ProBlogger about Amazon specifically, but with advice that applies to any affiliate endeavours
+The Ultimate Guide to Making Money with the Amazon Affiliate Program, Darren Rowse, ProBlogger– an in-depth post on ProBlogger about Amazon specifically, but with plenty of advice that applies to any affiliate endeavours

-Blogger’s Guides affiliate program – my own affiliate program, if you’re interested in spreading the word about my ebooks.
+Blogger’s Guides affiliate program – my own affiliate program, if you’re interested in spreading the word about my Blogger’s Guides.
 It has step-by-step instructions to get you started.

 For a long time, coaching wasn’t on my radar.
 But after I was asked if I offered mentoring, and after several friends had turned to me for help with blog posts or sales pages, I realised that there was definitely a demand out there for writing coaching.

-I started out by working with a few people for free, until I was confident in charging for my coaching – then I set up my coaching page here on Aliventures.
-Almost every client I work with books multiple sessions, so coaching has become a steady income stream for me.
+I started out by working with a few people for free, until I was confident in charging for my coaching, then worked one-on-one with paying clients over Skype.
+Almost every client I worked with booked multiple sessions.

-I charge $79 for an hour-long coaching session.
-I usually spend around half an hour preparing for each session, reading the client’s work.
+I started at $79 for an hour-long session, then charged $79 for an 45 minute coaching session.
+I usually spent around half an hour preparing for each session in advance, reading the client’s work.

 #5: Ebook Sales (2009 onwards)

 I make considerably more money selling my own ebooks than promoting other people’s.
-I brought out my very first paid ebook in 2008 (it was okay, all things considered!) and since then, I’ve created several more.
-The ones that have sold best are in the Blogger’s Guide series:
+Back in 2008, I brought out my very first paid ebook (it was okay, all things considered) and since then, I’ve created several more.
+The ones that have sold best are my four (so far!)
+Blogger’s Guides: